aimeos/upscheme/README.md

 Possible values for both options are:

 * CASCADE : Update referenced value
-* NO ACTION : No change in referenced value
+* NO ACTION : No change in referenced value (same as RESTRICT)
 * RESTRICT : Forbid changing values
 * SET DEFAULT : Set referenced value to the default value
 * SET NULL : Set referenced value to NULL